graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 ## Cycle 6: Integration with Rewards

-These tests verify the end-to-end interaction between the REO and the rewards system.
+These tests verify the end-to-end interaction between the REO and the rewards system using live indexers.

+> **Timing**: These tests require allocations that have been open for 2-3 epochs (~3.5-5.5 hours on Sepolia).
+The allocations should have been opened during Cycle 2, before validation was enabled.
+If they weren't, you'll need to open them now and wait before proceeding.
+Cycles 7 and 8 can be run while waiting.

 ### 6.1 Eligible indexer receives indexing rewards

 **Objective**: Confirm that a renewed (eligible) indexer receives rewards when closing an allocation.

-**Prerequisites**: Validation enabled.
-Indexer renewed by oracle.
-Indexer has an active allocation open for several epochs on a rewarded deployment.
+**Prerequisites**: Validation enabled (Cycle 4).
+Indexer renewed by oracle (Cycle 3).
+Indexer has an active allocation open for several epochs on a rewarded deployment (opened during Cycle 2).

 **Steps**: